sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 In this section we consider an approach to depict how relations between actors affect the outcome of the electricity markets which, in {numref}`content:milp`, we had considered as optimisation problems from the perspective of a market operator.

 Before we move on to this consideration of different market participants as separate actors, it is first necessary to set a solid foundation.
 First, we will discuss some basic concepts in game theory, such as Pareto efficiency and Nash and Nash-Cournot games.
-Then, we will briefly describe the fundamentals of Mixed Complementarity before we discover their relevance to study energy markets.
+Then, we will briefly describe the fundamentals of mixed complementarity before we discover their relevance to study energy markets.

 (content:mcp:game-theory)=